Mary Miss

 Mary Miss (born May 27, 1944) is an American artist and designer.
 Her work has crossed boundaries between architecture, landscape architecture, engineering and urban design.
 Her installations are collaborative in nature: she has worked with scientists, historians, designers, and public administrators.
 She is primarily interested in how to engage the public in decoding their surrounding environment.

 Early life and education

-Miss was born on May 27, 1944, in New York City, but she spent her youth moving every year while living primarily in the western United States.
+Miss was born May 27, 1944, in New York City, but she spent her youth moving every year while living primarily in the western United States.

 Miss studied art and received a B.A. from the University of California, Santa Barbara in 1966.
 Miss later received an M.F.A. from the Rhinehart School of Sculpture of Maryland Institute College of Art in 1968.